Advanced Grantmaking Trends

 It’s also notable that while the numbers of all alternative gifts decreased in 2021, the dollars earmarked to non-501(c)(3) entities increased by $4.1 million.
 Again, this trend suggests a return to pre-pandemic activity in which foundations make larger grants to fewer recipients within their core missions.

-Be sure to subscribe to our Blog to catch the next section of this report on Investment Trends.
+We hope you have enjoyed our annual trends report series, and be sure to subscribe to our Blog to stay up to date.
 In the meantime, whether you’re looking for support for your existing foundation or want to create a private foundation, our philanthropic specialists are here to help.
 To learn more, schedule a call with us here or reach us at 800-839-0054.
 Together, let’s #begiving.